dunst-project/dunst-project.org/content/documentation.md

 <p>The width of the notification window in pixels.
 This can be a single number to specify a constant width or two numbers for the minimum and maximum width.
 The notification will expand from the minimum width as neccesary.</p>

 <p>Examples: width = 300 # constant width of 300 width = (0, 300) # width between 0 and 300</p>

+<p>When setting a width bigger than the screen, dunst will clamp the width to the screen width.
+So if you want the notifcation to stretch the entire screen dynamically, you may set the width to a high enough number, which none of your screens exceed (e.g. 10000).</p>

 </dd>
 <dt id="height"><b>height</b></dt>